justinsgithub/oh-my-monokai.nvim/README.md

 ## 🔧 Command

-- run command `MonokaiProSelect` to launch a menu to choose theme palette (required: [nui.nvim](https://github.com/MunifTanjim/nui.nvim))
+- run command `OMMPalette` to launch a menu and choose theme palette, you must have [nui.nvim](https://github.com/MunifTanjim/nui.nvim) installed
-- or we can run command `MonokaiPro` with parameter to change theme palette: For example:
+- or run command `OMM` with parameter to change theme palette: For example:
-  > `MonokaiPro classic`
+  > `OMM justinsgithub`